afahmip/weather-forecast/README.md

 ```

 The source code is divided into two packages.
 One is package _component_ that stores interface component, and package _model_ that stores weather model.
-Package _component_ consists of class MainFrame (the main window), class DetailPanel (panel that show weather details), and class SearchPanel (panel that has search input and feature).
-Package _retriever_ consists of class WeatherRetriever that handles weather scrapping data from OpenWeatherMap API and class CityFinder which returns city ID from given city name.
+Package _component_ consists of class **MainFrame** (the main window), class **MainPanel** (panel that holds DetailPanel and SearchPanel as well as other interacting buttons), class **DetailPanel** (panel that show weather details), and class **SearchPanel** (panel that has search input and feature).
+Package _retriever_ consists of class **WeatherRetriever** that handles weather scrapping data from OpenWeatherMap API, class **DetailController** which preprocess raw JSON data and returns any attributes that are needed, class **MainController** which handles data interraction between components, and class **CityFinder** which returns city ID from given city name.

 ## Class / Feature Checklist
 **_subject to change_**